 OTHER SPICE OPTIONS

 Instead of the Indian spices listed above, you could substitute with garlic and thyme or with Za'atar.
-Be creative and enjoy it.
+Be creative and enjoy the healthy combination of tangy spiced chickpeas with greens.